manucham/Daily-Organizer/README.md

 # Daily Organizer

 Daily Organizer is a warm, website-like daily planner for building a day that feels intentional.
-Create custom sections, add tasks, check them off, track daily income in a mini wallet, and save every day for easy look-back.
+Create custom sections, add tasks, celebrate achievements, track daily income in a mini wallet, note improvements to focus on, and save every day for easy look-back.

 ## Highlights